Kanchana1103/Unicorn-Data-Analysis/README.md

 About the Project :
 Unicorn :In Business terminology an Unicorn is company with turn over of US $ 1 Billion.

-The data set we extracted it from the Maven Analytics, this data set gives us the over all view of the number of Unicorns,funding,valution,countries  different industris participated.
+The data set we extracted it from the Maven Analytics, this data set gives us the over all view of the number of Unicorns,funding,valution,countries,different industries participated.

 Tools Used : Power Query,Power BI